UniMath/agda-unimath/src/set-theory/Cantor-Schröder-Bernstein.lagda.md

       v = tr (λ _ → ¬ (is-g-point _)) q s
 ```

-It is convenient to work with the following auxiliary function H and prove properties of $H$ and then specialize them to $h$:
+It is convenient to work with the following auxiliary function `H` and prove properties of `H` and then specialize them to `h`:

 ```agda
     H : (x : X) → is-decidable (is-g-point x) → Y
     H x d = ind-coprod _ (g⁻¹ x) (λ t → f x) d
 ```

-By definition, $H$ and $h$ are the same function.
-Wel'll prove h is injective split surjection using $H$.
+By definition, `H` and `h` are the same function.
+Wel'll prove `h` is injective split surjection using `H`.

 ```agda
     h=H : Id h (λ x → H x (δ x))